 Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision – many of which do not have obvious symptoms.
-The eye doctors of Northwest Eye Associates, near Fairview OK, know how age and risk factors affect vision over time for the young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts.
+The eye doctors of Northwest Eye Associates know how age and risk factors affect vision over time for the young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts.

 Meet our doctors: